Learning density ratios in causal inference using Bregman-Riesz regression: Methods

-To provide some intuition for the choice of convex generating function $F$, we consider the case where the second derivative $F^{\prime\prime}$ exists.
-Following similar interpretations by \cite{menon_linking_2016} and \cite{reid_surrogate_2009}, we express the Bregman divergence using the \textit{cost-sensitive point-wise regret}
+To gain some intuition for the choice of convex generating function $F$, consider the case where the second derivative $F^{\prime\prime}$ exists.
+The Bregman divergence can be expressed in terms of the \textit{cost-sensitive point-wise regret}

-which for a true value $v_0 \in \mathbb{R}$ and candidate value $v \in \mathbb{R}$ returns the absolute error of an alternative value $t \in \mathbb{R}$ when $t$ is between $v$ and $v_0$, and returns zero otherwise.
-Using this quantity we write the Bregman divergence as a weighted integral over all possible values with value weights $F^{\prime\prime}$:
+which, for a true value $v_0 \in \mathbb{R}$ and an estimate $v_1 \in \mathbb{R}$, returns the absolute error of an alternative estimate $t \in \mathbb{R}$ when $t$ is better than $v_1$, in the sense of being between $v_1$ and $v_0$, and returns zero otherwise.
+The Bregman divergence is the integral of the mean regret over Riesz representer values with value weights $F^{\prime\prime}$

-See Appendix \ref{sect:breg_proof} for a derivation of this result.
-This integral form of the Bregman divergence is insightful because it suggests that the Bregman divergence gives greater emphasis towards accurately modeling $g_0(X)$ for values where $F^{\prime\prime}$ is large.
-The weight $F^{\prime\prime}(t)$ can be viewed in a similar way to a variance function $V(t) \propto 1 / F^{\prime\prime}(t)$ that defines the population deviance in the theory of generalized linear models (see Appendix \ref{sect:glm_deviance} for details).
-Additionally, we see that the Bregman divergence is invariant to the addition of an affine function to the convex generating function $F$, since such modifications do not affect $F^{\prime\prime}$.
+See Appendix \ref{sect:breg_proof} for details and \cite{reid_surrogate_2009} for related discussion.
+This integral form suggests that the divergence $D_F(\alpha_0\|\alpha)$ gives greater emphasis towards accurately modeling $\alpha_0(X)$ for values where $F^{\prime\prime}\{\alpha_0(X)\}$ is large.
+In this way, the integral weight $F^{\prime\prime}(t)$ can be viewed as an analog of the variance function $V(t) = 1 / F^{\prime\prime}(t)$ in the theory of generalized linear models, see Appendix \ref{sect:glm_deviance}.

-One of the key advantages of basing Riesz representer learning around Bregman divergences is that the divergence $D_F(\alpha_0 \| \alpha)$ implies a risk $\mathcal{R}_F(\alpha)$ that depends only implicitly on the unknown Riesz representer $\alpha_0$ through the bounded linear functional $\h$.
+One of the key advantages of basing Riesz representer learning around Bregman divergences is that the divergence $D_F(\alpha_0 \| \alpha)$ implies a risk $\mathcal{R}_F(\alpha)$ that depends only implicitly on the unknown Riesz representer through the bounded linear functional $\h$.
 We refer to this risk as the \emph{Bregman--Riesz Risk (BRR)}, which is defined as

 and is minimized at $\alpha_0$.
-For proof, consider that
+For proof, note that